 When the first Bayreuth Festival was being organised prior to 1876, Richard Wagner established a group of volunteer supporters whom he called, light-heartedly, his ‘Nibelung Bureau’.
 The contributions of the Bureau’s members were vital, and they became part of Wagnerian history.

-Inspired by that historic model, The Wagner Society in Queensland is now considering creating its own ‘Nibelung Bureau’ to complement the work of its Management Committee.
+Inspired by that historic model, The Wagner Society in Queensland has created its own ‘Nibelung Bureau’ to complement the work of its Management Committee.

-Many members already play important voluntary roles and will be valued participants in our Nibelung Bureau.
+Many members already play important voluntary roles and are valued participants in our Nibelung Bureau.
 These include:

-Co-ordinator Membership Secretary Sheena Burnell; Jenny Krassnig; Elizabeth Scarlett; Susan Treloar; Theo and Lyn Baer; Peter Jansen and members Sue Thomas, Patricia Jackson, Nanda Gulhane and Carol Bassett.
+Co-ordinator Committee Secretary Sheena Burnell; Jenny Krassnig; Elizabeth Scarlett; Susan Treloar; Theo and Lyn Baer; Peter Jansen and members Sue Thomas, Patricia Jackson, Nanda Gulhane and Carol Bassett.

 Additional volunteers are urgently needed to share rostered responsibilities at monthly meetings.
 Catering costs are met from official funds.
 Voluntary donations are welcomed and appreciated.